written by

 6. Teach your audience about the cost of *not* using your solution

-What will happen if your target audience doesn’t do business with you?
+What will happen if your prospective customers don’t do business with you?
 What’s at stake?
 Do you have enough content telling this story?

 Many marketers are so focused on results and benefits, that they forget to create content around the potential downsides.
 Check out this example from QA testing company Testlio.
 The blog post shares the cost of software bugs, from bad customer experience to extreme distrust.

-If you use the StoryBrand philosophy, where your customer is the hero of the story, then you know that what people want to avoid is a big part of their buying decision.
+If you use the StoryBrand philosophy, where your customer is the hero of the story, then you know that what potential buyers want to avoid is a big part of their buying decision.
 So don’t leave that out of your content.

-Brainstorm all of the downsides of not becoming a customer and work those B2B content marketing ideas into various blog posts, webinars, and emails.
+Brainstorm all of the downsides of not becoming a customer and work those B2B content marketing ideas into various blog posts, webinars, and email newsletters or in an ebook.

 7. Compare your solution to an unideal alternative